Political editor: BBC News

 BBC News introduced the role of political editor in 1970.
-In addition to the nation-wide political editors, Glenn Campbell has been political editor for BBC Scotland since 2021, Felicity Evans has been political editor for BBC Cymru Wales since 2018 and Nicholas Watt has been political editor for Newsnight since 2016.
+In addition to the nationwide political editors, Glenn Campbell has been political editor for BBC Scotland since 2021, Felicity Evans has been political editor for BBC Cymru Wales since 2018 and Nicholas Watt has been political editor for Newsnight since 2016.

 ITV News

 ITN produces news programmes for ITV, Channel 4 and Channel 5.
 The ITN brand was used on ITV until 1999, when it was rebranded as ITV News.

-Additionally, Bernard Ponsonby has been the political editor for STV News in Scotland since 2000, when he replaced Fiona Ross.
+Additionally, Colin Mackay has been the political editor for STV News in Scotland since 2019, when he replaced Bernard Ponsonby.

 Channel 4 News

 Political editors for Channel 4 News include: